senzing-garage/knowledge-base/gists/docker-air-gap-helper/README.md

 ### Create docker-tag-and-push.sh file

-1. Create `docker-tag-and-push.sh` shell script to load files on air-gapped system.
+1. Create `docker-tag-and-push.sh` that will be used to push images to private Docker registry accessible by air-gapped system.
    Example:

     ```console